Learn how your appliance is supposed to operate so you can determine if it is malfunctioning.

 Ranges with a glass top also have a vent for the oven but it is usually in the back panel.
-Large pots left standing in from of such a vent area could also contribute to poor oven cooking.
+Large pots left standing in front of such a vent area could also contribute to poor oven cooking.

 Totally covering oven racks with aluminum foil or stuffing the oven too full with cookie sheets, etc. can also hamper the natural oven air circulation preventing proper cooking.
-Baking delicate item like cakes is usually most affected by improper oven air circulation.
+Baking delicate items like cakes is usually most affected by improper oven air circulation.

 All of the information in these Appliance Clinic procedures is provided FREE OF CHARGE.
 No liability is assumed by the author for the accuracy of the contents or damages caused by the use of these procedures.